iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 configuration files.
 Then, although strictly speaking optional, we use `export TF_LOG_PROVIDER=INFO` to get better progress logging in our terminal.
 After that, we simply run `terraform apply` to launch our Jupyter server.
 That's all there is to it.
-TPI works its magic, and within a few minutes, we will have our Jupyter environment ready.
+TPI works its magic, and we will have our Jupyter environment ready within a few minutes.

 "But wait, how do we access it?"